 - An offer for a contingent fee that fails to explain who will be paying litigation costs, and how they will be paid.

-Other rules provide that every advertisement must include the name of at least one lawyer responsible for the advertisement’s content (Model Rule 7.2(c)).
-Lawyers are required to keep a copy or recording of all advertisements for at least two years, plus a record of when and where the advertisements were communicated.
-See Model Rule 7.2(b).
-These rules are designed to provide evidence for the disciplinary authorities if a complaint about the advertisement is filed.
+Other rules provide that every advertisement must include the name of at least one lawyer responsible for the advertisement’s content (Model Rule 7.2(d)).
+This rule is designed to provide evidence for the disciplinary authorities if a complaint about the advertisement is filed.

 Communication of a Specialty